This briefing was updated on 7 January 2021 to reflect the UK-EU trade deal.

 How will Brexit affect business travel to the EU?

 Many services businesses need to be able to send staff to visit existing or prospective customers or suppliers in the EU for a variety of reasons, ranging from negotiating new contracts to provision of services at the customer's location or delivery of training.
-After the end of the Brexit transition, sending staff to the EU to carry out services is likely to be subject to significantly more red tape.
-Even where the visit is simply to meet prospective customers, conduct market research or to negotiate a new contract (to be performed in the UK), new passport and border requirements are likely to apply.
+After the end of the Brexit transition, sending staff to the EU to carry out services will often be subject to significantly more red tape.
+Whilst the Trade and Cooperation Agreement (TCA) agreed between the UK and the EU in December 2020 contains provisions allowing short term business visits without visas or work permits, these are unlikely to cover provision of services.
+Even where the visit is simply to meet prospective customers, conduct market research or to negotiate a new contract (to be performed in the UK) - all of which could fall within the short term business visitor provisions - new passport and border requirements will still apply.

 The key point is that after 31 December 2020, it is no longer a question of simply jumping on a 'plane or the Eurostar to visit an EU business; thought will need to be given to the exact purpose of the visit in advance and if services are to be carried out, requirements for work visas will need to be considered.
 For more detail see: